ivycxw/Underground/underground_m4_readme.txt

 4) Your menu system should be navigable with a controller or keyboard in addition to normal the mouse clicking.

-	- It can be navigable with a keyboard with UP and DOWN, and ENTER can be used to choose the item.
+	- It can be navigated with a keyboard with UP and DOWN, and ENTER can be used to choose the item.
     - In the credits menu, ENTER can be used to return back the main menu.

 5) The credits for the game should be fully informative on all contributions.

-	- Document all developers, their contributions and 3rd party content.
+	- Lists all developers, their contributions and 3rd party content.

 6) The credits for the game should be visually compelling in some way.

-	- It can vertical scroll.
+	- Vertical scroll.
-        - Some custom effects like individually animated text elements[TODO]
+    - Team member photos sliding in and out (horizontally) in the background (one photo at a time).

 Polish via Visual/Image Effects